 After meditating, write down your emotions, sensations, or progress.
 Using journal prompts can guide you to process and track your growth without needing perfect words.

-Before starting, reflect: After your first meditation, write one word describing how you feel.
-Revisit weekly to see your growth.
+Before you begin, take a moment to reflect.
+After your first meditation, write one word describing how you feel.
+Revisit weekly to notice your growth.

 When to Seek Professional Support for Trauma Healing

-Trauma healing meditation is a powerful tool, but it works best alongside professional support, especially for deep trauma, PTSD, or severe anxiety.
-A therapist can provide personalized guidance to help you navigate deeper healing, complementing meditation for emotional healing.
+Trauma healing meditation can be a powerful tool, but it works best alongside professional support, especially for deep trauma, PTSD, or severe anxiety.
+A therapist can provide personalized guidance to help you navigate deeper healing.

 When to Seek Help:

-- You feel overwhelmed or triggered during meditation.
+- You feel overwhelmed or triggered during practice.

 - Symptoms like flashbacks, nightmares, or intrusive thoughts persist.